0xsend/send-info-docs/docs/send-token/what-is-send-token.md

 ---

 :::info Token Network
-SEND operates on the Base network, providing fast and low-cost transactions for all ecosystem interactions.
+$SEND operates on the Base network, providing fast and low-cost transactions for all ecosystem interactions.
 :::